UniversalDependencies/docs/_hy/dep/nmod.md

 We use the following language-specific subtypes for `nmod`:

-* nmod: noun modifier functionally corresponds to an attribute,
+* nmod: noun modifier (usually in Nominative) functionally corresponds to an attribute,
 * [nmod:poss](nmod-poss): noun modifier functionally corresponds to a genitive complement (with the option of adpositional cases),
 * [nmod:npmod](nmod-npmod): noun phrase functionally corresponds to an argument or adjunct.